 Yup, that's actually a thing in the Toronto gay scene!
 Over at Woody's gay bar, every Friday evening, they host the “best ass” competition!

-We love the gay scene of Toronto.
-It is home to Canada's largest gay community and welcomes visitors from all walks of life.
+Butts aside, the gay scene of Toronto truly has something for everyone.
+The city is home to Canada's largest LGBTQ community and welcomes visitors from all walks of life.

 Just like the gay scene of Montreal, the gay village of Toronto is huge.
-It is located at the intersection of Church and Wellesley Streets, and therefore nicknamed the “Church and Wellesley Village”.
+It is located at the intersection of Church and Wellesley Streets, hence its nickname: the “Church and Wellesley Village”, or just “The Village”…or, “ya'll wanna go out in Church later?”.
 This is where the majority of the best gay bars, clubs, restaurants, cafes and clothing stores can be found.
-It is also ground zero for the annual Pride week in the summer, which is one of the largest pride festivals in the world.

 Crews & Tango

 Crews & Tangos is the best gay bar in Toronto for drag shows, with a hilarious performance taking place every night of the week.
 It's considered the hub of Toronto's drag culture, the place where local drag queens will have started their career at some stage.
 The most famous of them all – the Queen of the North, Mrs Brooke Lynn Hytes, who is from Toronto, started her career right here many years ago.
 She still performs here every so often.

 On the subject of Ru Paul's Drag Race, this is where you'll want to head for the best viewing parties.
 Crews and Tangos even host their own Crews & Tangos Drag Race every summer as well as the Miss Crews & Tangos Pageant.

 When we visited Crews and Tangos, it was on a Thursday evening at one of their karaoke parties.
 It's a ball – you ever been to a karaoke party with drag queens?
 A new bucket list item for you to try out!
 For clubbing, Friday and Saturday evenings are their biggest and busiest nights.

 STAY WITH A GAY LOCAL IN TORONTO